paldhous/ucb/2019/dataviz/md/class5.md

 Notice the field `Award amount`, which is a value in dollars.
 Negative values are given in brackets.
 Because of these symbols, the field is being recognized as a string of text, rather than a number.
 So to fix this problem, we have to remove the symbols.

-Select `Edit colum>Add column based on this column...` and fill in the dialog box as follows:
+Select `Edit column>Add column based on this column...` and fill in the dialog box as follows:

 ![](./img/class5_23.jpg)